8.7 Children Living Away from Home (Private Fostering)

 Young Offenders Institutions which accommodate Juveniles (16-18) must have policies and procedures in place which set out their duties to safeguard and promote the welfare of the children and young people in their care.

-Specific institutions in an area must ensure that there are links in place with the Local Safeguarding Children Boards and local authorities.
+Specific institutions in an area must ensure that there are links in place with the Local Safeguarding Children Partnerships and local authorities.

 Children of Families Living in Temporary Accommodation

 Placement in temporary accommodation, often a distance from previous support networks or involving frequent moves, can lead to individuals and families falling through the net.